-Muddy eats: lunch at The Shore, Penzance
+Muddy Eats: The Shore, Penzance

 If reports in the national press are true – that Penzance is emerging as the new gourmet capital of Cornwall – then Bruce Rennie deserves more than a nod for his part in that evolution.